lauroux/learn-data-visualisation_genome-biology/README.md

 Here is a non-exhaustive list of resources that you can explore to learn and deepen your knowledge of data visualisation for genome biology.

-Fundamentals of Data Visualization: https://clauswilke.com/dataviz/index.html
+Fundamentals of Data Visualisation: https://clauswilke.com/dataviz/index.html

 ## Unix